Früit, Hull Minster and Humber Street Area

 Northern Fiction Alliance lead a discussion on how independent publishers and new voices are flourishing in the North, and how there has never been a better time to get your voice heard in the North.

-Panelists include Saba Ahmad from And Other Stories, Jacob Ross Associate Fiction Editor at Peepal Tree Press, Shane Rhodes from Wrecking Ball Press (Hull) and Jamie McGarry at Valley Press in Scarborough.
+Chairing the panel with be Ra Page from Comma Press in Manchester.
+Panellists include Saba Ahmad from And Other Stories, Jacob Ross Associate Fiction Editor at Peepal Tree Press and Jamie McGarry at Valley Press in Scarborough.

 Valley Press is an independent publishing house based in Scarborough, North Yorkshire, UK.
 They publish poetry, including collections, pamphlets and the occasional anthology; fiction, including novels and collections of short stories; and non-fiction, including memoirs and travel writing.